Kids Fun in the Kitchen Sensory Activity

 Kids can explore and discover with a hands-on kitchen activity.
 This simple activity is a fun way for kids to share time with you in the kitchen while engaging in some awesome sensory play.

-Kids love to help in the kitchen: squishing egg yolks; pouring liquids; stirring sticky batters.
-Much of the work in the kitchen is play to preschoolers!
+Kids love to help in the kitchen, maybe because it looks like play to them: squishing egg yolks; pouring liquids; stirring sticky batters.

 Kids sensory activity